Mark Ingram II Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Matchup vs. Indianapolis

-- In his single career matchup against the Colts, Ingram put up zero rushing yards, 34.5 fewer yards than his over/under in Sunday's game.
+- In his only career matchup against the Colts, Ingram had zero rushing yards, 34.5 fewer yards than his over/under in Sunday's game.

-- Ingram did not have a touchdown run in that matchup against the Colts.
+- Ingram did not have a touchdown run in that outing against the Colts.

 - Note: Ingram's stats vs. Colts date back to 2016.